codio-content/Crunch-Basics/.guides/content/Help---Video-Overview-3844.md

 Help is available directly from within Crunch by clicking the '?' help button.

 ## Lexikon
 Codio has an inbuilt lexikon that lets you look up commands and more.
-Select the Tools->Lexikon menu item to bring up the Lexikon.
-You shoudl then select 'Crunch' from the dropdown on the right hand side.
+Select the `Tools->Lexikon` menu item to bring up the Lexikon.
+You should then select 'Crunch' from the dropdown on the right hand side.

 - Try searching for 'overview' to get a quick overview of all instructions.
 - For information on a specific command, type the name of the command or a few characters to help you find the appropriate command.